 Idea Assist

-Idea Assist is your all-in-one tool for capturing ideas across the org—whether it’s product improvements from your dev team or bold new directions from your strategy group.
+Idea Assist is your all-in-one tool for capturing ideas across the org, whether it’s product improvements from your dev team or bold new directions from your strategy group.

-• Run innovation challenges
+Run company-wide innovation challenges

 IP Assist